Editorial compare

 Start with the buying call, then expand the evidence.

 Choose ChatGPT for a shared workspace with stronger connector and mixed-role coverage.
-Choose Grok when internal demand is already real and the team wants a simpler self-serve pilot around xAI models, connectors, and MCP access.
+Choose Grok when the team has one concrete xAI pilot—connector-backed automation, a reviewed voice-bot call flow, Build Mode, or Grok Build—and assigns an owner and spend cap to it.

 Individual lens